do-community/cloud_haiku/README.md

 ## Contributing

-To contribute a haiku to this repository, read about submitting a pull request in the DigitalOcean tutorial "[How To Create a Pull Request on GitHub](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github)" and then compose a haiku in Markdown (`.md`).
+To contribute a haiku to this repository, watch the video about submitting a pull request in the HacktoberFest by DigitalOcean tutorial "[How To Create a Pull Request on GitHub](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github)" and then compose a haiku in Markdown (`.md`).

 **Note: Due to the popularity of this repository, especially around Hacktoberfest, we will only accept one haiku contribution per user.**